wilson0x4d/X4DESO/X4D_Bank/README.md

 * Specify a Reserve Amount.
 * Specify Deposit Down-Time, such as depositing only once an hour.
 * Auto-Deposit Items (fill incomplete stacks, start new stacks)
+* Deposit and Withdraw Items based on Item Type

 ## Planned Features